-Soil fumigation is the most drastic measure that growers can perform and is often a method of last resort.
+Soil fumigation is the most drastic measure that growers can perform to eradicate soil-borne pests and is often a method of last resort.
 Fumigants are general biocides; they are effective against fungi, bacteria, nematodes, soil insects, and weed seeds.
 They have several serious drawbacks:

 - Fumigants kill all organisms, even the beneficial ones that compete with or parasitize plant pathogens.
 They leave a biological vacuum which can be quickly reinfested with serious plant pathogens.